CLIUtils/CLI11/README.md

 is present, it will be read along with the normal command line arguments.
 The file will be read if it exists, and does not throw an error unless `required` is `true`.
 Configuration files are in [TOML][] format by default, though the default reader can also accept files in INI format as well.
-It should be noted that CLI11 does not contain a full TOML parser but can read strings from most TOML files, including multi-line strings 🚧, and run them through the CLI11 parser.
+The config reader can read most aspects of TOML files including strings both literal 🚧 and with potential escape sequences 🚧, digit separators 🚧, and multi-line strings 🚧, and run them through the CLI11 parser.
 Other formats can be added by an adept user, some variations are available through customization points in the default formatter.
 An example of a TOML file: